-People making their first visit to a world-class flower & garden show, such as the annual extravaganzas in Seattle, Philadelphia and London (the three largest shows in the world), are often surprised at their scale, production values and overall quality.
+People making their first visit to a world-class flower and garden show, such as the annual extravaganzas in Seattle, Philadelphia and London (the three largest shows in the world), are often surprised at their scale, production values and overall quality.
 And even frequent attendees continue to be amazed and marvel at how it all comes together.

 Creating the gardens is the most complex part of the show.
 Planning for them begins nine months before the show.
-The gardens are like the actors, scenery and music in an opera, ballet or play.
+The gardens are like the actors; scenery and music in an opera, ballet or play.
 Just as those elements are the most expensive part of those artistic productions, the landscaped gardens are the most complex part of a garden show.

 |Trucks arrive on the first day with loads of sawdust||Planning the lighting|